aspiringguru/udacityIntroMachineLearning/README.md

 ## Data

-The data available for analysis includes emails, financial information on each employees remuneration package and data covering the employees non-direct remuneration.
+The data available for analysis includes emails and financial information.
+The financial information includes data on each employees remuneration package, and non direct remuneration.
+Some of the field names provided are listed below.

 1. salary
 2. to_messages